MARAH HAJ HUSSEIN & NUR GARABLI / MONTY

 1h

-This project brings together Marah Haj Hussein and Nur Garabli, two Palestinian artists collaborating for the first time.
+This project brings together Marah Haj and Nur Garabli, two Palestinian artists.
 Marah grew up in Kofor Yassif and is currently based in Antwerp.
-Nur was born in Ajami, Jaffa, where she still lives.
-In a context of ongoing dislocation, they seek to meet and to forge connections, carrying shared realities of occupied Palestine while inhabiting them in different ways.
+Nur was born in Ajami, in Jaffa, where she currently lives.
+In a context of ongoing dislocation, they seek to meet, build connections, and work together for the first time.
+Carrying the shared realities of occupied Palestine, while experiencing them differently, what might such an encounter reveal?

-As choreographers, they begin from the internalised violence of their dance educations, shaped by a militarised vocabulary, and propose to rewrite a choreographic language of their own.
-Crossing their trajectories in a non-linear way, they resist fixed meanings of the past as well as a predetermined future.
-Marah and Nur draw on a more intimate form of transmission inherited from their mothers and grandmothers, reclaiming the practice of ululation (“lulululeesh”).
+As dance makers, they begin from the internalized violence shaped by their dance educations—imbued with a militarized vocabulary and other Western techniques they carry within them—in order to propose a rewriting of a choreographic language of their own.
+Interweaving their trajectories in a non-linear way, they resist fixed meanings of the past as well as predetermined futures, and instead propose to embody a more intimate transmission inherited from their mothers and grandmothers.

 Marah Haj Hussein is a dancer, actress, and creator from occupied Palestine, currently based in Antwerp.
 In her work, she explores power structures embedded in language, often bringing together theatre and dance through physical, political, and poetic encounters on stage.
 In 2025, she won the Actors’ Award for Best Performance in the under-35 category.